AutoCAD vs Fusion 360 | Compare Modelling Software | Autodesk

 |

-Fusion 360 is an integrated industrial and mechanical design platform.
+Autodesk Fusion is an integrated industrial and mechanical design platform.
 Concept and prototype in collaboration with manufacturing.

 |